callum-savage/callumsavage/content/post/2022-01-14-the-terminology-of-ecological-forecasting/index.md

 In the parlance of the IPCC, predictions and forecasts are the same thing.

-> “A climate prediction or climate forecast is the result of an attempt to produce (starting from a particular state of the climate system) an esimate of the actual evolution of the climate in the future”. *(IPCC, AR5 Climate Change 2013: The Physical Science Basis, Glossary under ‘climate prediction’)*
+> “A climate **prediction** or climate **forecast** is the result of an attempt to produce (starting from a particular state of the climate system) an estimate of the actual evolution of the climate in the future”. *(IPCC, AR5 Climate Change 2013: The Physical Science Basis, Glossary under ‘climate prediction’)*

+That is to say, a prediction or forecast is our best guess about what will happen in the future.

 A projection, on the other hand, is a statement about the future contingent upon a particular scenario, the likelihood of which is not part of the projection.

 > “A **projection** is a potential future evolution of a quantity or set of quantities, often computed with the aid of a model.
 Unlike predictions, projections are conditional on assumptions concerning, for example, future socio-economic and technological developments that may or may not be realized.” *(IPCC, Special Report: Global Warming of 1.5 deg C, Glossary under ‘Projection’)*

+In other words, a projection is a ‘what-if’ forecast.

 Note that not just anything can be a scenario.
 A scenario should be “a plausible description of how the future may develop based on a coherent and internally consistent set of assumptions about key driving forces (e.g., rate of technological change, prices) and relationships” *(IPCC, Special Report: Global Warming of 1.5 deg C, Glossary under ‘Scenario’).*